tarantool/doc/doc/reference/configuration/configuration_reference.rst

     ..  literalinclude:: /code_snippets/snippets/config/instances.enabled/persistence_snapshot/config.yaml
         :language: yaml
         :start-at: by:
-        :end-at: interval: 60
+        :end-at: interval: 7200
         :dedent:

-    In the example, the checkpoint daemon creates a new database snapshot once per minute, if there is activity.
+    In the example, the checkpoint daemon creates a new database snapshot every two hours, if there is activity.

     |
     | Type: number